 How to share USB external hard drive on a network

 Whether you want to extend storage space on your PC, smartphone, gaming console, etc. or just need to backup your sensitive data, an external USB hard drive will be a big help to you.
 This great USB-based solution with high storage capacities can be easily connected to your computer via a USB port.
 By simply moving your portable device from one machine to another, you can share large files between different computers.
-What is more, in this article we’ll tell you about three efficient methods to make your valuable USB storage available for access over the network.
+What is more, in this article we’ll tell you about three efficient methods to access external hard drive remotely over the network.

 Common problem – you need to connect an external USB hard drive to several computers in the network (Wi-Fi/Ethernet/LAN/TCP/IP).
 All computers need access to the contents of the disk, but you cannot attach the device to each of them.
 How to share USB storage between two computers?
 Let us have a look at some of the solutions.

 Software solution to share USB storage over Network

 Eltima Software offers a convenient solution to this problem - USB over Ethernet, a software application that enables you to share USB storage over network.